 - A number of modifications remain in effect during the phased return to campus activity.

 The University's plan is subject to change.
 Check this website often for the latest information.

 Residence Hall Operations

 Undergraduate residence halls will operate at standard occupancy, though significantly enhanced cleaning and other adjustments in our common life will be necessary to keep one another safe.
+As the medical situation changes, this phased approach will be re-evaluated accordingly.
 Adjustments to residence halls and their operations include:

 - Building Services will now clean the halls seven days a week instead of five, and disinfect high touch surfaces multiple times a day.

 - Shared kitchens and hall fitness rooms will be made available by appointments during limited hours to allow for increased cleaning and sanitizing.

 - Food sales cannot be offered safely this semester, though those kitchens may be open for individual use by appointment.

 - Residence hall laundry facilities will be free this fall as planned.